nuricanozturk01/DSA-Lib/README.md

     - .....

 # Contact me
-    Note: If you want to add any algorithm or data structures without above, contact me. (canozturk309@gmail.com)
+    Note: If you want to add any algorithm or data structures without above, contact me.
+We can work together.(canozturk309@gmail.com)